cmu-delphi/delphi-epidata/docs/api/covidcast_times.md

 aggregation of data by our source and the time taken by the API to ingest the data provided.
 Later, the estimate for May 1st could be updated, perhaps because additional visit data from May 1st arrived at our source and was reported to us.
-This constitutes a new issue of the data.
+This constitutes a new issue of the data, and would be reported with a new issue date.

 The format of the `time_value` and `issue` dates depends on the `time_type` API parameter.
 Each data source is available for specified time types; check each